georgio-sd/aws-articles/EKS-Nodelocal-dnscache.md

 ### Short description:
 This is a step by step guide about NodeLocal DNSCache installation on an EKS cluster.<br>
-*You need to use Linux shell to run commands below*
+*You need to use Linux shell to run the commands below*

 ### Resolution:
 #### Installation.